 Part I: Nomination

-A student must be nominated by a faculty, staff or other student
+A student must be nominated by a faculty, staff, or fellow

 Part II: Application